You will learn

 Use a product block to add recommended items from your store’s catalog.
 When you add a product block, you will have two options: Dynamic or Static.

-A static product block shows only the items you hand-select, and won’t be updated automatically or targeted towards individual recipients.
-Learn more about using static feeds.
+A static product block shows only the catalog items you hand-select in the template editor, and won’t be updated automatically or targeted towards individual recipients.

 Table blocks can help you structure images and text within an email template.
 The table block gives you the flexibility to add as many columns or rows as you'd like (which will autospace themselves, or you can set a width in the Width setting of the Columns tab).